olivierfriard/DORIS_doc/index.rst

    :alt: Blur and Invert filters
    :width: 50%

-Applying this filter the number of filtered objects decrease to 25.
+Applying a value of 5 to the Blur filter decrease the number of filtered objects to 25.